samuelstevens/biobench/README.md

 [^web-deps]: Web dependencies include things like datasets being available from their original source, Huggingface datasets can be re-downloaded, model checkpoints do not change, etc.

-# TODO
+# To Do

 ## Concrete Steps

 - Easy: currently easy to run.
 I need examples of how to run the script in different contexts, with different goals in mind.
-- Fast: With unlimited resources, I can still run the entire benchmark serially in under 1 hour on an A6000.
+- Fast: I can still run the entire benchmark serially in under 1 hour on an A6000.
 As I add more tasks, I will need to make it more parallel.
+It's possible to run the entire benchmark for one model in under 1 hour on an A6000.
+However, it's not possible to run it for all four default models.
+I need to implement `submitit` on OSC.
-- Reproducible: not at all.
-Right now, results are simply printed to the console with a benchmark name and the score.
-These results need to be logged to a file that includes instructions on how to re-acquire the results.
+- Reproducible: Very.
+However, I need to add instructions on how to reproduce.
-- Understandable: results are not in a machine-readable format.
+- Understandable: results are in a machine-readable format (sqlite database), and produce graphs and a `results.csv` file for quick human viewing.
+But it would be nice to have a mistake viewer for each task in `notebooks/`.

-I think my current TODO is making results available in a machine-readable format with instructions on how to reproduce.
-This way, I can start to fill in the huge table of MODELS x TASKS to identify trends.
-After that, I will continue adding tasks from FGCV11 until it takes more than an hour to run a ViT-B-16 on a single A6000.
-Then, I can add parallelization.

-## Additional Tasks
+## Long-Term

-- Add TreeDetector
 - Add Beluga whale re-id
-- Look at FGCV 11 tasks (classification)
-- Think about segmentation/object detection tasks
+- Add TreeDetector (think about segmentation/object detection tasks)
-- Provide evidence that most vision tasks are accomplished with $f(img) -> \RR^d$ as an initial step.- Predict trait/no trait in CUB images---use patch-level features + linear classifier for each possible trait
+- Provide evidence that most vision tasks are accomplished with $f(img) -> \mathcal{R}^d$ as an initial step.
+- Predict trait/no trait in CUB images---use patch-level features + linear classifier for each possible trait